 The following information comes from statements of ordinary people who have experienced both transitory states and also a shift into permanent Awakening in their spiritual transformations.
 I will describe both the previous “normal” state and also the permanent state.
 I use the terms “we” and “our” because we have plenty of experiences with how we feel before awakening.
 “We” and “our” also apply to all of us because we can choose to Awaken.
 Then with the Grace of God and the right time it will happen, regardless of how we think it should look like.

 Before Awakening: Our mind creates a sense of separation.
 Our mind criticizes and judges ourselves and others.
 We endure constant mind chatter.
-We fear awakening will never happen for us.
+Maybe we fear awakening will never happen for us.
 We believe we have to experience high mystical states of consciousness to Awaken.

 After Spiritual Awakening: Mind chatter decreases to nothing.
 Our minds become clear.
 In mystical terms, we see yet no seer exists.
 Our mind remains empty until it is needed then it clicks into automatic when we need it for work or for example driving a car.
 We still have our “to do” lists.
-We now, however, focus fully on one task at a time without worrying about the rest of the list.
-We know the right action to take without having to figure it out.
+Now we focus fully on one task at a time without worrying about the rest of the list.
+Without figuring it out, we know the right action to take.
 We experience calm and peace.

 Our personal ego self dissolves which frees up that mind energy for healing our body and allowing restoration in sleep.